iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > App does not work.
 Will not accept any locations.<br> :date: __2020-04-14 02:01:12__

 > Not helpful at all with covid-19<br> :date: __2020-04-03 16:57:24__

-> Just download this app for coronavirus updates.
-Looking for something that will show me where the highest concentrations of COVID 19 is in my county.
-I'm not going anywhere, just curious.
-I'm in a more rural part of Oakland Co.
-The last article 'update' was Tuesday, March 24, 2020.
-Today is Friday, March 27, 2020.
-Goodbye!<br> :date: __2020-03-27 19:45:46__

-> יציז<br> :date: __2020-03-26 15:38:06__

-> FEMA is supposed to be the lead agency in responding to a national disaster.
-Under Donald Trump's direction, FEMA was defunded to pay for his wall.
-The appropriate leadership resigned or were fired, and the money went towards paying for his wall.
-Now this useless app is nothing but Trump appointees patting Trump on the back and calling him a good boy when they should be directing resources to help Americans.
-It makes me sick and disgusted at Trump and his lackeys in the GOP.<br> :date: __2020-03-19 15:49:42__

-> Push notifications work but information doesn't show in app.<br> :date: __2020-03-19 08:55:16__